Antonia Juhasz: Writing

-Journalism

-Publications carrying her work have included The New York Times, The Washington Post, the Los Angeles Times, Democracy Now!, NPR, and Cambridge University International Relations Journal.
-She was the object of a Terry Gross interview about The Tyranny of Oil.

-According to her LinkedIn report, other publications in which Juhasz's work has appeared include the International Herald Tribune, Rolling Stone, The Atlantic, Harper's Magazine, The Nation, Miami Herald, CNN.com, San Francisco Chronicle, Petroleum Review magazine, In These Times, Cambridge University Review of International Relations Journal, Roll Call, The Daily Mirror (Zimbabwe), The Star (Johannesburg), Multinational Monitor, Tikkun, LeftTurn, AlterNet, The Huffington Post, and TomPaine.com.

-Juhasz regularly provides media commentary.
-She was featured in the CNBC documentary The Hunt for Black Gold, and has appeared in shows including MSNBC, BBC TV and radio, Kudlow & Company, The Business Hour with Neil P. Cavuto, Hannity & Colmes, C-Span's Book TV and Washington Journal, The Diane Rehm Show, Talk of the Nation, To the Point, Marketplace, Bloomberg Radio News, Air America, and Pacifica radio, among many others.
+In addition to being a regular contributor to Rolling Stone for more than a decade, Juhasz's work has appeared in publications including Harper’s Magazine,Newsweek,Wired, Los Angeles Times, Ms Magazine;The Nation, The Atlantic,The Guardian,Sierra Magazine, The New York Times and others.

 Activism

 Juhasz provided testimony at the Iraq Veterans Against the War—Winter Soldier: Iraq & Afghanistan in Silver Spring, Maryland in March 2008; at the Citizens Hearing on the Legality of U.S. Actions in Iraq in support of Lt.
 Ehren Watada in Tacoma, Washington, in January 2007; and to the New York Session of the World Tribunal on Iraq in May 2004.

-On 26 May 2010, Antonia Juhasz was removed from the Chevron Corporation shareholders' meeting in Houston and then arrested outside the meeting venue.
+On 26 May 2010, Juhasz was removed from the Chevron Corporation shareholders' meeting in Houston and then arrested outside the meeting venue.
 According to people at the meeting, this happened after Juhasz blasted Chevron's environmental record and then together with a few other activists, for several minutes chanted "Chevron lies".
 According to Juhasz, she was charged with criminal trespass and disrupting a meeting, and was incarcerated for a twenty-four-hour period.

 Project Censored awarded Juhasz Top 25 in 2005 for "Ambitions of Empire: The Radical Reconstruction of Iraq's Economy".
-In 2007 Peace Action placed Juhasz on their Women Peacemakers Honor Roll, "For women who have made a unique and lasting contribution to work for peace and justice in the world."